Cuddington, Surrey

+Cuddington is an area located in the southwestern extreme shared between London Borough of Sutton and Banstead, Surrey.

-Cuddington was a village in Surrey, England which was demolished to make way for Henry VIII's Nonsuch Palace near Cheam.
+Historically fully in Surrey, the village of Cuddington was demolished to make way for Henry VIII's Nonsuch Palace near Cheam.
 Cuddington lay within the Copthorne hundred.
 There remains a small rise of land to mark the northern side of the old Cuddington parish church.

 The parish of Cuddington was part of Epsom Rural District and became part of the borough of Epsom and Ewell in 1933, with portions to the northeast and south becoming part of Cheam.
 In 1951 the parish had a population of 11,433.
 On 1 April 1974 the parish was abolished.